-Details of OPG's environmental performance and initiatives to fulfill the Company's Environmental Policy can be found in OPG's annual Sustainability Report, which is available on the Company's website at www.opg.com.
-Unless otherwise specifically stated, none of the information contained on, or connected to the Company's website nor any of the contents of the Sustainability Report are incorporated by reference herein.
+Details of OPG's environmental performance and initiatives to fulfill the Company's Environmental Policy can be found on the Company's website at www.opg.com.
+Unless otherwise specifically stated, none of the information contained on, or connected to the Company's website is incorporated by reference herein.